 Simple to operate and easy to clean, these coffee makers make a constantly good cup of joe.
-A quick rinse and occasional descaling is all they need to stay in a good shape.
+A quick rinse and occasional descaling are all they need to stay in a good shape.
 And if you love your coffee hot, you will love each of these models.

 Most of these are Specialty Coffee Association of America certified brewers which means they brew at optimal temperature, timing and water flow.
 They all mimic manual pour over and make the best drip coffee.
 What I like about Bunn Velocity (even though it’s not SCAA certified brewer) is that it’s super fast and reliable.